WestHealth/pyvis/pyvis/source/tutorial.rst

 ------------------------------------------------------------

 Pyviz supports `Jupyter <https://jupyter.org>`_ notebook embedding through the use of the
-:meth:`network.Network.prep_notebook` method.
-The network instance must be "prepped" prior to visualization through the use of :meth:`network.Network.prep_notebook` and :meth:`network.Network.show`.
+:meth:`network.Network` contructor.
+The network instance must be "prepped" during instantiation by supplying the `notebook=True` kwarg.
 Example:

 .. image:: jup.png